Wolfyami/Wolfyami/README.md

 ### Hi there 👋
+My name is Marquise! nice to meet you!My Pronouns are: He/Him.
+Im currently working on becoming a Full-time software and learning JavaScript.I love video games, both pc and console!
+You can reach out to me at: xzeerow@gmail.com
 <!--
 **Wolfyami/Wolfyami** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.